BDC Hamburger Icon

 Did You Know?Did you know

-Negative cash flow occurs when there is more cash flowing out of a business than coming in.
+Negative cash flow occurs when there is more cash flowing out of a business than there is coming in.

 3. Build up a cash reserve.

-In addition to managing the cash going in and out, monitoring the amount of cash held in your business savings account is crucial, said Val Steed, director of accountants at Zoho.
-You can use that pot of money for emergencies or to take advantage of an unexpected opportunity.
+In addition to managing the cash going in and out, it’s crucial to monitor the amount of cash held in your business savings account, said Val Steed, director of accountants at Zoho.
+You can use that money for emergencies or unexpected opportunities.
 Without cash in reserve, you might need to scramble to secure financing quickly.

 4. Manage accounts receivable.

 Getting paid is a big challenge for all small business owners.
 The longer bills go unpaid, the more pressure it puts on cash flow.
-Steed said to improve the balance sheet and cash flow, focus on managing receivables.
-That doesn’t mean sending out a bill reminder email and leaving it at that.
-Nor does it mean asking your salesperson to try collecting the amount owed.
-Rather, it requires you to put someone in charge of collecting overdue bills using persistence, patience and politeness.
+Steed said to improve the balance sheet and cash flow, you should focus on managing receivables.
+That doesn’t mean just sending out a bill reminder email or asking your salesperson to try collecting the amount owed.
+Rather, it requires you to put someone in charge of collecting overdue bills using persistence, patience and politeness while charging late fees on unpaid invoices.

 “Never put a salesperson back on a bad account,” Steed said.
 “The salesperson stays in the good-guy role at all times.”